qianhui9/qianhui9.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 😉 About Me

 Hi, I am currently working toward my PhD degree with the State Key Laboratory for Novel Software Technology, Department of Computer Science and Technology, Nanjing University, China.
 Before that, I received my master's degree from the Department of Computer Science, Shenyang Aerospace University, Shenyang, China, in 2025, under the supervision of Prof.Liang Zhao.

-My research interests mainly include V2X, Mobile Edge Computing, Internet of Things, 3D Object Detection, and Intelligent Transportation Systems.
 I have published more than 6 papers at the top international academic conferences and journals with total <a href='https://scholar.google.com/citations?user=pBvsc1sAAAAJ'> Google Scholar citations  84</a>.

+👏CONTACT ME: qianhui@smail.nju.edu.cn

 ## 🤔 Research Interests:
 - Mobile Edge Computing